Hihaheho/swon/crates/serde-swon/README.md

-# swon-json-schema
+# serde-swon

-JSON Schema compatibility for SWON (SWan Object Notation).
+Serde support for the SWON (SWan Object Notation) format.

+This crate provides serialization and deserialization support for SWON using Serde, allowing you to easily convert between Rust data structures and SWON.

 **This crate is still under development and published for name reservation purpose.**